opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Combines by multiplying the inverse of the pixels color of the Up and Down node content, giving a result color that is lighter than both Up and Down node pixels, except when one of them equals 0.
 The black in the Up node content does not affect the result; the white gives a white result.

-If no Down node is defined, the screening operation is applied to all the images underlaying the Up node content according to the Xsheet layering order.
+If no Down node is defined, the screening operation is applied to all the images underlaying the Up node content according to the Xsheet/Timeline layering order.

 .. _subtract: